MrR0807/Java_Notes/Java-TLS.md

 * Download/Generate and place certificate within application ``resources``;
 * Mount application on volume containing certificate;
 * Create new ``TrustStore`` with only organization certificates via ``keytool``;
-* Build docker image which would contain correct ``TrustStore``;
+* Build docker image which contains correct ``TrustStore``.

 ### Download and place certificate within application ``resources`` and create ``TrustStore`` with only organisation certificate

 #### What you'll need

-Organization certificate.
-Preferably both root CA and issuing CAs certificate.
+Organization certificate, preferably both root CA and issuing CAs certificate.
+Or ``SecureServer`` certificate from "Playground" section.

 #### Creating SSLContext